genome/ptero-apis/auth.md

 Error:

-- HTTP 401 (Unauthenticated)
-    - Includes the header `WWW-Authenticate: Basic`.
-- HTTP 403 (Not Authorized)
+- HTTP 400 (Bad Request)
     - possible causes:
         - `access_token` is not associated with the requesting client
         - token is expired
-- HTTP 404 (Not Found)
         - no such token
+        - invalid request body
+- HTTP 401 (Unauthenticated)
+    - Includes the header `WWW-Authenticate: Basic`.
+- HTTP 403 (Not Authorized)
+    - Invalid `Authorization` header.

 ### POST /represents
 Allows clients to check whether an access token can "represent" another user.